akarazhev/ConfluencePublisher/doc/ai/05-backend-services.md

     - Find by ID or throw "Schedule not found"

 - `listSchedules(limit)` → List<Schedule>
-    - Return schedules sorted by ID descending with pagination
+    - Return the latest schedules sorted by ID descending, limited by the provided `limit` (for example, 50 for the list endpoint)

 - `findQueuedSchedules(now)` → List<Schedule>
     - Find schedules with status "queued" and scheduledAt <= now